desiredpersona/blog-old/_posts/2016-04-19-install-jekyll-on-macos.md

 xcode-select --install
 ```

-You may also need to install the macOS SDK headers.
+You also need to install the macOS SDK headers.

 ```sh
 open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg